ANU-RSES-Education/EMSC-3002/Lectures/Module-v-lecture3-Structures-Associated-with-Folding-1.reveal.md

 Rigid rotation of grains.

-Not as important as originally thought but can be important for rocks with very rigid minerals such as amphiboles and feldspar in a softer matrix.
+Not as important as originally thought but can be important for rocks with very rigid minerals such as amphiboles and feldspars in a softer matrix.

-Most Important for non-metamorphic conditions where temperature is too low to allow for crystallization to occur and where pressure solution is limited.
+Most important for non-metamorphic conditions where temperature is too low to allow for crystallization to occur and where pressure solution is limited.

 See **Compaction Cleavage**